Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 2. Update the IDL file in the frontend with the one from your new program
 3. Update the `programId` with the one from your new program

-If you need some help, feel free to reference this program [here](https://github.com/Unboxed-Software/anchor-counter-program/tree/solution-decrement).
+If you need some help, feel free to [reference this program](https://github.com/Unboxed-Software/anchor-counter-program/tree/solution-decrement).

 Try to do this independently if you can!
 But if you get stuck, feel free to reference the [solution code](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/solution-decrement).